GOOD FOOD

 Half a cup of water

-One third of a cup olive oil
+One third of a cup of liquid butter

 One table spoon of baking powder